True Crime: New York City: NYPD controversy

-On September 26, 2005, Raymond Kelly (New York City Police Commissioner) and Patrick Lynch (president of the Patrolmen's Benevolent Association of the City of New York) called for a boycott of the game, citing its depiction of law-breaking police officers as damaging and offensive.
+On September 26, 2005, NYPD Commissioner Raymond Kelly and Patrolmen's Benevolent Association President Patrick Lynch called for a boycott of the game, citing its depiction of law-breaking police officers as damaging and offensive.
 In an interview with the New York Daily News, Kelly stated "It's an outrage.
 I think it disrespects all police officers."
-Although the game was made in conjunction with two former NYPD detectives, Bill Clarke and Tom Walker (author of Fort Apache: The Bronx), and although the police force in the game is called the PDNY (as opposed to the real life NYPD), Kelly stated "It's totally inappropriate.
+Although the game was made in conjunction with two former NYPD detectives, Bill Clarke and Tom Walker (author of Fort Apache: The Bronx), and the police force in the game is called the PDNY (as opposed to the real life NYPD), Kelly stated "It's totally inappropriate.
 It's a tough job, a dangerous job, and this undermines what police officers try to do.
 I'm saddened that some former members of the department are linked to that video game."
 Lynch said of Clarke, "The cop who worked on this video should look in the mirror.
 He makes it harder for everyone working the job."
-Clark responded by commenting that police unions "should stop worrying about video games and spend more time getting cops more than a $25,000 starting salary."
+Clarke responded by commenting that police unions "should stop worrying about video games and spend more time getting cops more than a $25,000 starting salary."